Markphilbert/harryPotterApiApp/README.md

 # harryPotterApiApp
-An App made using a Harry Potter Api
+An App made using a Harry Potter Api.
+This app features a working searchbar which filters content.

 This app only works on local devices due to the api not being secure.